nicholasburka/reach-vue-tutorial/README.md

 - run the RPS tutorial program

 Keep in mind:
-- ./reach update & update your @reach-sh/stdlib often (I made a bash script to update my project)
+- ./reach update & update your @reach-sh/stdlib often (I use a bash script to update both)